Debrup-61/NLP_Codes/README.md

+<h1> NLP Sample Codes

+### N-GRAM LANGUAGE MODELS
+We implement the simple n-gram language model using Python and uses the perplexity as a measure of learning.

 ### SENTIMENT ANALYSIS USING LSTM

 This short project builds a model which performs sentiment analysis and classifies IMDB movie reviews as positive or negative with some probability.